grant-sam03/Prosperity-Trading-Challenge/README.md

   1. **Passive Quoting:** I placed limit buy orders at 9994 and sell orders at 10006, creating a consistent 12-point spread that balanced execution frequency with per-trade profit.
   2. **Inventory Skewing:** To manage risk, quote sizes were dynamically adjusted based on current holdings—reducing buy sizes when long and sell sizes when short.
   3. **Aggressive Taking:** The algorithm would instantly hit/lift any orders that appeared mispriced relative to 10,000.
-- **Outcome:** This strategy was profitable and exceptionally stable from day one.
+- **Outcome:** This strategy was profitable and stable from day one.
 Its robust, non-predictive logic required no modifications and ran unchanged through all five rounds.

 ### 🌿 Kelp: Top-of-Book Liquidity
 - **Approach:** Market making with full order book visibility, exploiting the ability to see all bids and asks before placing an order.